-Under the guidance of the Working Party on Scientific Issues of Advanced Fuel Cycles (WPFC), the Expert Group on Reactor Coolants and Components Technology (EGCoCoT) undertakes activities with the goal to collect, evaluate and preserve relevant scientific data and "translate" fundamental scientific understanding into application in support of the following areas:
+Under the guidance of the Working Party on Scientific Issues of Advanced Fuel Cycles (WPFC), the Expert Group on Reactor Coolants and Components Technology (EGCoCoT) undertakes activities to collect, evaluate and preserve relevant scientific data and "translate" fundamental scientific understanding into application in support of the following areas:

-The topical areas and objectives of the expert group are the following.
+The topical areas and objectives of the expert group:

 Environmental conditions and factors that affect materials' behaviour relevant to the structural integrity of confinement barriers and components